-- 43. Applicant feels that the Defendant and its agents took advantage of her, as well as of others, by using the photo radar and/or red light camera systems as cash cows and should be held accountable for their misconduct; - 44.
-On or around December 11th, 2016, Applicant and her husband contacted their attorneys, who have a ticket contesting practice and have experience in class actions, and mandated them to take an action to recover all damages suffered by the Applicant and Class members flowing for the use of photo radars and/or red light cameras; - 45.
+- 43. Applicant feels that the Defendant and its agents took advantage of her, as well as of others, by using the photo radar and/or red-light camera systems as cash cows and should be held accountable for its misconduct; - 44.
+On or around December 11th, 2016, Applicant and her husband contacted their attorneys, who have a ticket contesting practice and have experience in class actions, and mandated them to take an action to recover all damages suffered by the Applicant and Class members flowing from the use of photo radars and/or red-light cameras; - 45.
 The Applicant and her attorneys decided to wait until the expiry of the delay to appeal the Honourable Serge Cimon's November 28th, 2016 decision in Directeur des poursuites criminelles et pénales c.
-Bove, prior to filing the present Application; - 46.
+Bove, prior to filing the Application to Authorize the Bringing of a Class Action; - 46.
 As for identifying other Class members, Applicant draws certain inferences from the situation, and this based on the data released by the Ministère de la Justice, Exhibit P-3.
-Applicant realizes that, by all accounts, there is a very important number (close to one million) of citizens that find themselves in an identical situation, and that it would not be useful for her to attempt to identify them given their sheer number; - 47.
+Applicant realizes that, by all accounts, there is a very important number (close to one million) of citizens that find themselves in an identical situation, and that it would not be useful for her to attempt to identify them given their sheer number.
+The Applicant has nonetheless identified over 100 individuals who have entered their contact information as potential Class Members on her attorneys' website; - 47.
 Applicant has given the mandate to her attorneys to obtain all relevant information with respect to the present action and intends to keep informed of all developments; - 48.
 Applicant, with the assistance of her attorneys, is ready and available to manage and direct the present action in the interest of the members of the Class that she wishes to represent and is determined to lead the present dossier until a final resolution of the matter, the whole for the benefit of the Class, as well as to dedicate the time necessary for the present action and to collaborate with her attorneys; - 49.
 Applicant has the capacity and interest to fairly and adequately protect and represent the interest of the Class members; - 50.
 Applicant is prepared to dedicate the time necessary for this action and to collaborate with other Class members and to keep them informed, notably via her Facebook account; - 51.
 Applicant is in good faith and has instituted this action for the sole purpose of having her rights, as well as the rights of other Class members, recognized and protected so that they may be compensated for the damages that they have suffered as a consequence of the misconduct of the Defendant and its agents and to put an end to their unlawful behaviour;

-- 52. Applicant understands the nature of the action; - 53.
+- 51.1 Applicant has read the Application to Authorize the Bringing of a Class Action and its subsequent amendments, as well as the exhibits in support thereof, prior to giving her attorneys approval to file them; - 52.
+Applicant understands the nature of the action; - 53.
 Applicant's interests are not antagonistic to those of other Class members; - 54.
 Applicant's interest and competence are such that the present class action could proceed fairly;